 Now the bad news.

 Many plants, even some that use lean manufacturing, don’t implement best practices typically associated with lean and other improvement methods.
 For example, only 45 percent regularly pursue waste elimination, just 26 percent use 5S workplace organization, and a paltry 16 percent conduct value-stream mapping.
-A core concept adopted by many of PSM’s most successful clients — zero-loss thinking — is used by only 15 percent of process plants.
+A core concept adopted by many of PSbyM’s most successful clients — zero-loss thinking — is used by only 15 percent of process plants.

 These missing best practices and improvement techniques almost certainly contribute to inferior performance metrics at many process plants: